 Category: ISO-25010/Security/Integrity

-Statement: A MUST be assignable multiple Access Levels.
+Statement: A system user must be assignable multiple Access Levels.

-Rationale: A System User can have concurrent Organisation/Tenancy Access Levels, Group Access Levels and/or Resource Access Levels.
+Rationale: A system user can have concurrent Organisation/Tenancy Access Levels, Group Access Levels and/or Resource Access Levels.

-Details: Examples might include the following: A System User can have an Organisation Analyst role’s Access Level, a Member Access Level in a Project group, a Creator Access Level on a document they are developing, etc. A Teacher can have a Teacher Access Level in a school tenancy, be an Administrator of a Gym Group, and have an Informed Access Level in a school administration group.
+Details: Examples might include the following: A system user can have an Organisation Analyst role’s Access Level, a Member Access Level in a Project group, a Creator Access Level on a document they are developing, etc. A Teacher can have a Teacher Access Level in a school tenancy, be an Administrator of a Gym Group, and have an Informed Access Level in a school administration group.

 Prompts: Does the solution’s system(s) permit multiple roles being associated to a system user?
 What are the types of allocated roles (Tenancy, Group, Resource)?